omismone/neurobridge/docs/log.md

 - We find a suitable range for a scale factor of the weights by applying the master stability function (MSF) approach in order to ensure the stability of the compatible synchronous clusters.\
 My work replaces the second step.

-Unlike what was stated previously, the dataset is not shared with Baruzzi’s paper; here a different atlas is used.
+Unlike what was stated previously, the dataset is **not** shared with Baruzzi’s paper; here a different atlas is used.
 The division is 116x116, and more specific information will be provided later.

 Expect the upcoming delivery of information regarding the dataset and post-clusterization details from Baruzzi.

 ## To Do
-- Adjust the application of Peixoto's algorithm using the graph tool and compare it with Baruzzi's results, note that the dataset is different.
+- Integrate the data for each patient.
+- Make the clusterization with Peixoto's Ordered community structure tool.

 ### See
-- SBM
-- MCMC
-- Baruzzi
+-

 ## Questions
+1. Which atlas is used?
+1. How to compare with Baruzzi if the dataset is different?
+1. Consider 0.8 as threshold for functional connection is too much?
+1. Sum all the sessions can be a valid "integration"?
+1. I need to build a dendrogram or the best partitioning is already selected?
-1.
+1. Mid June stop?